micmejia/bible-dump/NKJV/Deuteronomy/Deut 28.md

 "The Lord will bring you and the king whom you set over you to a nation which neither you nor your fathers have known, and there you shall serve other gods--wood and stone.

 ###### 37
-And you shall become an[^j] astonishment, a proverb, and a byword among all nations where the Lord will drive you.
+And you shall become an astonishment, a proverb, and a byword among all nations where the Lord will drive you.

 ###### 38
-"You shall carry much seed out to the field but gather little in, for the locust shall [^k]consume it.
+"You shall carry much seed out to the field but gather little in, for the locust shall consume it.

 ###### 39
 You shall plant vineyards and tend _them,_ but you shall neither drink _of_ the wine nor gather the _grapes;_ for the worms shall eat them.